oktaytuncay/Kubernetes/kubernetes.md

 Say we deployed three instances of our front-end Web application as three pods.
 We would like to create a replication controller or replicaset to ensure that we have three active pods at any time.

-I case they were not created, the replicaset will create them for you.
-The role of the replicaset is to monitor the pods and if any of them were to fial, deploy a new ones.
+In case they were not created, the replicaset will create them for us.
+The role of the replicaset is to monitor the pods and if any of them were to fail, deploy a new one.
 The replica set is in fact a process that monitors the pods.

 There could be hundreds of other pods in the cluster running different applications.
 This is where labeling our pods during creation comes in handy.